Interparfums CEO says talks with Burberry ongoing

 Interparfums, which reported a 30 percent rise in revenue for 2011, will likely raise its revenue target for 2012 after saying sales would be more or less stable year-on-year, Benacin said.

-The company's operating profit last year rose 10 percent in 2011, to 46.3 million euros ($60.84 million), while its operating margin fell to 11.6 percent, from 13.8 percent, hit by heavy advertising spend.
+The company's operating profit last year rose 10 percent in 2011, to 46.3 million euros (38.87 million pounds), while its operating margin fell to 11.6 percent, from 13.8 percent, hit by heavy advertising spend.
 There should be a slight increase in operating margin for 2012, Benacin said.